aksiksi/compose2nix/README.md

   -output string
         path to output Nix file. (default "docker-compose.nix") -project string
-        project name used as a prefix for generated resources.
+        project name used as a prefix for generated resources. this overrides any top-level "name" set in the Compose file(s).
-  -project_separator string
-        seperator for project prefix. (default "_") -remove_volumes
+  -remove_volumes
         if set, volumes will be removed on systemd service stop.
   -runtime string